wisdomrider/SpeakOut/README.md

 ## For Android

-   application is located in android folder just create a branch and start working there .
+   application is located in android branch.

 ## For WEB

-   web application is located in web folder just create a branch and start working there.
+   web application is located in web branch.

+## For development purpose or api use https://speakoutt.herokuapp.com/api/ as base url

 # LANGUAGE USED :